Prince of Persia: The Two Thrones: Development

 Warrior Within writers Corey May and Dooma Wendschuh returned to script The Two Thrones.
 The initial story was more complicated, with the team leads pushing for a simpler story which could be told within the game's production schedule; part of the simplification was the removal of the time travel elements of Warrior Within and a focus on the Prince's character.
 The "twists and turns" in the plot came from character growth rather than plot development, with the storyline focusing on the Prince's struggle with his dark side.
 Early promotional material had the Prince captured by Babylon's forces and Kaileena sacrificing herself to save him, granting him powers related to the Sands.
-The final confrontation with the Dark Prince was originally going to be physical, but inspired by mind-based conflicts in movies including Fight Club (1999) Spider-Man (2002), the confrontation was shifted to a mental realm which could be created within time and budget.
+Creative director Abdelhak Elguess said the original intent was to start the plot drawing back from the original Prince of Persia in having the Prince escape from prison, discarding that so the setting was the whole of Babylon because "a city was more interesting than staying in a castle".
+The final confrontation with the Dark Prince was originally going to be physical, but inspired by mind-based conflicts in movies including Fight Club (1999) and Spider-Man (2002), the confrontation was shifted to a mental realm which could be created within time and budget.
 The final scene where the Prince walks away from his dark side rather than fighting or accepting him was intended to show the character's maturity.
+Lead designer Kevin Guillemette said that after Warrior Within dealt with the traumas of the past that arrive with adulthood, The Two Thrones would be "deciding to face and fight those dark feelings that you have inside you" that once overcame "bring back the joy you had when you were younger."
 Due to the tight production schedule at Ubisoft Montreal, story cuts and changes were made very early, with the team's experience from the first two games allowing them to easily focus on key story sections to animate with cutscenes.